 Distributing Trusted STI-CA List

 One approach for distributing the trusted STI-CA list is using an API over HTTPS.
 In this case the STI-PA could sign the STI-CA list, also allowing it to be securely stored by the Service Provider.
+Section 6.2 provides details on the format and contents of the STI-CA list in the form of a JSON Web Token (JWT).

 Another approach is to use a signed PKCS#7/CMS [RFC 5652] container with the list of STI-CAs.
 Since this provides a signed data structure, the Service Provider can securely store it in their file system or database.
 The STI-VS shall verify the signature on the list each time the list is referenced.